Softpanorama

 Issues of control over data

-Low attention to security happens in WEB providers world more often then Carr would like to assume and actually can be attributed to misdirected cost cutting efforts.
+Low attention to security happens in WEB providers world more often then Carr would like to admit and actually can be attributed to misdirected cost cutting efforts.
 Putting lip stick on the pig after the fact with "Hacker Proof" certificates etc. does not solve the problem: infrastructure is complex, user population is diverse, staff is overloaded with other problems and overall security is as good as the weakest link.
 As Bill Thompson aptly noted in his BBC article:

 It is often useful to conceptualize online activities as cyberspace, the place behind the screen, but the internet is firmly of the real world, and that is one of the greatest problems facing cloud computing today.